April 6 ~ Great Thing About Growing Older Like It Was: A Complete Guide to Writing Oral History

-My Great Uncle Joseph DeMattos Sr. (1925-) celebrates his birthday today.
+My Great Uncle Joseph DeMattos Sr. (1925-2012) was born on this day.
 Uncle was married to my Grandma Dorothy's sister, Nina.
-A wiry man, he's built the same as I remember him during my childhood.
+A wiry man, he maintained that same dear stature that I held in my heart's memory as a child.

-He looks the same, too, more grey, more wrinkles, but still that beloved face that brings back precious memories of yesterday.
+In recent years, he looked the same, too, more grey, more wrinkles, but still that beloved face and voice and manners that brought back memories of yesterday.
+He always had a kind word of support and aloha.

 As writer Aldous Huxley observed, "The memory of every man is his own private literature."